 2. Design a Winning Resume or CV Curriculum Vitae

-When developing your initial resume, you will want to keep it fairly generic and versatile.
+When developing your initial resume, you will want to keep it relatively generic and versatile.
 Tailor it toward the field of interest.
-For instance, if you are looking to teach Junior High Science, but are willing to take a position in a different grade level or subject matter, you will want to create an education-based resume.
+For instance, if you want to teach Junior High Science but are willing to take a position in a different grade level or subject matter, you will want to create an education-based resume.

 Focus on your related job responsibilities and accomplishments, regardless of the age or topic you taught.
 You can refine your job application documents when you have a specific posting in front of you.

 Once you have built a winning resume, you will want to write a generic cover letter to go along with it.
-Submitting a general cover letter is normally not advisable, but if you are in a time crunch, it is better to submit this than nothing at all.
-Again, when you find the job posting you wish to apply to, that is the time to tweak it to match the needs and goals of the specific school district or company in question.
+Submitting a general cover letter is typically not advisable, but it is better to submit this than nothing if you are in a time crunch.
+Again, when you find the job posting you wish to apply to, it is time to tweak it to match the needs and goals of the school district or company in question.

-Another bonus of designing a resume ahead of time is identifying your unique skills and talents, as well as help to sell you as a potential job candidate.
-Completing a resume can help you with the job search and identify areas of interest, and that would require your expertise.
+Another bonus of designing a resume ahead of time is identifying your unique skills and talents and selling you as a potential job candidate.
+Completing a resume can help you with the job search and identify areas of interest that require your expertise.

 3. Start the Job Search

-You have a job in mind, and your resume is ready to go.
+You have a job in mind, and your resume is ready.
 Let the career transformation begin!

 This is a fantastic stage to let your imagination run wild and work toward transforming your career.
-If you are not in need of a new job, but simply wish to try your hand at something new, you can take your time a find something just right.
-However, if you are currently unemployed, you will want to get on the job hunt right away!
+If you do not need a new job but wish to try something new, you can take your time to find something just right.
+However, if you are unemployed, you will want to get on the job hunt immediately!
 Search often, as organizations are constantly updating their job boards.

-One of the best methods for broadening your job search is using the internet.
-Websites such as Monster.com, Workopolis, Indeed, CareerBuilder, and others allow you to search by location, job type, etc. There are also other sites which are region-specific and career-specific, depending on your unique needs.
+The Internet is one of the best methods for broadening your job search.
+Websites such as Monster.com, Workopolis, Indeed, CareerBuilder, and others allow you to search by location, job type, etc. Other sites are region-specific and career-specific, depending on your unique needs.

-When browsing different job ads, look for what the Requirements and Assets (if applicable) are within each.
-Try to find postings that match your credentials and desires as much as possible.
+When browsing different job ads, look for what Requirements and Assets (if applicable) are within reach.
+Find postings that match your credentials and desires as much as possible.
 Do not exclude a job posting because you do not meet all or most of the criteria – there is no harm in applying.

-On the other hand, don’t submit a resume to any and every job you come across – be selective, as you don’t want to waste the potential employer’s time or your’s.
+On the other hand, don’t submit a resume to any and every job you come across – be selective, as you don’t want to waste the potential employer’s time or your time.

 4. Use Social Media for Networking

-Another method to employ during your 2017 career transformation is social networking.
+Another method to employ during your 2024 career transformation is social networking.
 Using social media is the most efficient way to conduct your professional networking.
-The goal is to establish an active group of professional contacts, who can either vouch for your skill sets and help you land a new position.
+The goal is establishing an active group of professional contacts who can vouch for your skill sets and help you land a new position.

-LinkedIn is a website which allows you to make connections with other people in the same field, post your resume and credentials, and attract the attention of prospective employers.
+LinkedIn is a website that allows you to connect with other people in the same field, post your resume and credentials, and attract the attention of prospective employers.
 The key to using LinkedIn to its full potential is establishing an engaging, searchable LinkedIn profile right from day one.
-Just like in an academic resume or CV, you want your education experience, credentials, skills, and relevant accomplishments to shine on your profile page.
+Like in an academic resume or CV, you want your educational experience, credentials, skills, and relevant accomplishments to shine on your profile page.

 List your education, current/prior jobs and responsibilities, career achievements, professional affiliations, areas of expertise, and relevant skill sets.
 You can also use this website to communicate with others, solicit information regarding potential job openings, and learn more about how people have succeeded in your chosen field.

-The key to using social media for networking is to be active, engage others, and use it on a regular basis.
+The key to using social media for networking is to be active, engage others, and use it regularly.

 5. Tailor Resume and Application Letter to Match the Position

-Once you have found the job posting(s) you wish to apply to, you need to tailor your resume and cover letter to match the desired position, as well as the unique needs and goals of the organization.
-Part of your career transformation it to ensure your documents to speak to the reader.
-Reach out and grab the reader’s attention, and demonstrate what a true asset you will be to the organization.
+Once you have found the job posting(s) you wish to apply to, you need to tailor your resume and cover letter to match the desired position and the unique needs and goals of the organization.
+Part of your career transformation is to ensure your documents speak to the reader.
+Reach out, grab the reader’s attention, and demonstrate a true asset you will be to the organization.

-The best way to get a handle on how to modify your documents is to take a look at the company or school district’s website.
-Researching the school district is an important component of a successful job search.
+The best way to get a handle on modifying your documents is to look at the company or the school district’s website.
+Researching the school district is an essential component of a successful job search.

-Learning how to tailor your cover letter to met the school or organization needs will increase job interviews.
+Tailoring your cover letter to meet the school or organization’s needs will increase job interviews.

 6. Don’t Burn Bridges

-After you have landed a brand new post for 2017, leave your old job on a positive note.
+After you have landed a brand new job for 2024, leave your old job on a positive note.
 Regardless of how you feel about your former position – good or bad – make sure you don’t burn bridges.
-Never speak ill of former employers or companies, as you never know when you may see them again in the future.
-As well, the world truly is a small place, and you can’t be certain as to who’s friends with whom.
+Never speak ill of former employers or companies, as you never know when you may see them again.
+The world is also small, and you can’t be sure who’s friends with whom.

 Keep your relationships professional and positive at all times, and you should not have to worry about this coming back to bite you at some point down the road.

-Be the career transformation rock star like you were meant to be.
-2017 is your year.
+Be the career transformation rock star you were meant to be.
+2024 is your year.

-Don’t become stuck in the same career rut like last year.
-Act now, regardless of the new path, you wish to take.
+Don’t become stuck in the same career rut as last year.
+Act now, regardless of the new path you wish to take.